+'''

 axes: List[str]

+Names of all axes that are described by the grid

+Type

+list

 property axes_bounds: Tuple[Tuple[float, float], ...]

 lower and upper bounds of each axis

+Type

+tuple

 property axes_coords: Tuple[ndarray, ...]

 coordinates of the cells for each axis

+Type

+tuple

 axes_symmetric: List[str] = []

 The names of the additional axes that the fields do not depend on, e.g. along which they are constant.

+Type

+list

 boundary_names: Dict[str, Tuple[int, bool]] = {}

+Names of boundaries to select them conveniently

+Type

+dict

 cell_coords

 coordinate values for all axes of each cell

+Type

+ndarray

+cell_volume_data: Sequence[FloatNumerical]

+Information about the size of discretization cells

+Type

+list

 cell_volumes

 volume of each cell

+Type

+ndarray

 compatible_with(other)

 tests whether this grid is compatible with other grids.

 Grids are compatible when they cover the same area with the same discretization.
-The difference to equality is that compatible grids do not need to have the same periodicity in their boundaries.
+The difference to equality

+is that compatible grids do not need to have the same periodicity in their boundaries.

+Parameters

 other (GridBase) - The other grid to test against

 Whether the grid is compatible

-Return type bool
+Return type

+bool

+'''

+'''

 contains_point (points, , coords='cartesian', wrap=True)

 check whether the point is contained in the grid

+Parameters

-- point (ndarray) Coordinates of the point
+• point (ndarray) - Coordinates of the point

-- coords (str) The coordinate system in which the points are given
+• coords (str) - The coordinate system in which the points are given

-- points (ndarray) -
+• points (ndarray) -

-- wrap (bool) -
+• wrap (bool) -

+Returns

 A boolean array indicating which points lie within the grid

+Return type

+ndarray

 coordinate_arrays

 for each axes: coordinate values for all cells

+Type

+tuple

 coordinate_constraints: List[int] = []

+axes that not described explicitly

+Type

+list

+copy()

 return a copy of the grid

-Return type GridBase
+Return type

+GridBase

-difference_vector_real (p1, p2)
+difference\vector\real(p1, p2)

 return the vector pointing from p1 to p2

 In case of periodic boundary conditions, the shortest vector is returned.

+Parameters

-- p1 (ndarray) First point(s) - p2 (ndarray) Second point(s)
+• p1 (ndarray) - First point(s)

+• p2 (ndarray) - Second point(s)

+Returns

 The difference vectors between the points with periodic boundary conditions applied.

+Return type

+ndarray

 dim: int

+The spatial dimension in which the grid is embedded

+Type

+int

 property discretization: ndarray

 the linear size of a cell along each axis

+'''